Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Downlink Data Transmission and Performance Analysis With MR Precoding

 \subsection{Asymptotic Analysis of the Downlink Received Signal}

 In contrast with the uplink data processing where the CPU needs only the channel estimate $\hat{u}_{mk}$ for detecting the data of the user~$k$, as displayed in \eqref{eq:rukv1}, the received signal in \eqref{eq:rdk} depends on the channel estimates of the $K$ users in the network, since the channel estimates from the $K$ users are used for MR precoding.
 Therefore, the analysis of the uplink and downlink data transmission phases are different.
-First, we split \eqref{eq:rukv1} into three terms, by virtue of the pilot reuse pattern $\mathcal{P}_k$, as follows
+First, we split \eqref{eq:rdk} into three terms, by virtue of the pilot reuse pattern $\mathcal{P}_k$, as follows

-Then, we investigate the two asymptotic regimes for $M \to \infty$ and $M,N \to \infty$ while keeping the $M/N$ ratio fixed.
+Then, we investigate the two asymptotic regimes for $M \to \infty$ and $M,N \to \infty$.
 In particular, the first term in \eqref{eq:rdkv1} can be rewritten as

 where $(a)$ is obtained by utilizing the channel estimates in \eqref{eq:ChannelEst} and $(b)$ is obtained by extracting the aggregated channel of the user~$k$ from the summation.
-By letting $M$ and/or $N$ be large, similar to the uplink transmission phase, we obtain the following asymptotic results
+By letting $M$ and/or $N$ be large, similar to the uplink data transmission phase, we obtain the following asymptotic results

-which are bounded based on Assumption~\ref{Assumption1}.
-Consequently, the received signal at the user~$k$ converges to a deterministic equivalent as the number of APs is large, i.e., $M \rightarrow \infty$, and as the number of APs and RIS elements are large, i.e., $M,N \rightarrow \infty$, but their ratio is kept fixed.
+which are bounded from above based on Assumption~\ref{Assumption1}.
+Consequently, the received signal at the user~$k$ converges to a deterministic equivalent as the number of APs is large, i.e., $M \rightarrow \infty$, and as the number of APs and RIS elements are large, i.e., $M,N \rightarrow \infty$.
 More precisely, the received signal converges (asymptotically) to

-which indicates an inherent coexistence of the users in $\mathcal{P}_k$.
+which indicates the inherent coexistence of the users in $\mathcal{P}_k$.
 The deterministic equivalents in \eqref{eq:DeEquiv1} and \eqref{eq:DeEquiv2} unveil that the impact of the channel estimation accuracy and the channel statistics is different between the uplink and the downlink.
-In particular, the asymptotic received signal in the uplink only depends on the channel estimation quality of each individual user, which is expressed by the coefficient $c_{mk}$.
-The asymptotic received signal in the downlink depends, on the other hand, on the channel estimation quality of all the users that share the same orthogonal pilot sequences, i.e., $c_{m,k'}, \forall k' \in \mathcal{P}_{k}$.
+In particular, the asymptotic received signal in the uplink only depends on the channel estimation quality of each individual user, which is manifested by the coefficient $c_{mk}$.
+The asymptotic received signal in the downlink depends, on the other hand, on the channel estimation quality of all the users that share the same orthogonal pilot sequences, i.e., $c_{m,k'}, \forall k' \in \mathcal{P}_{k}$. {\value{equation}} {\value{equation}} {\value{eqnback}}